Prospects and customers often value content from you, more than from your marketing team.

 The process is straight-forward:

-- Decide how often you want to send content to your customers or prospects.
 You will want consistency and repetition to demonstrate that you are committed to sharing relevant content.
 To start, I recommend monthly, and no more than weekly.

 - Statistics and research related to your industry